Tantanok221/.claude/commands/continue.md

 ### 6. **Implement Task (Interactive Coding Session)**
    After user confirmation of the overall task plan:
+   - **IMPORTANT**: This session focuses on implementing ONLY the current task from the todo list.
+Do not proceed to additional tasks.
    - **Enter Interactive Loop**: The AI will now guide the user through the current task's implementation in an iterative manner, breaking it into smaller, logical micro-tasks until the current task from the todo list is resolved.
    - **Execute Micro-Task**: Perform a small, logical part of the current task.
 This might involve:
      - Creating a new file.